zenkay/personal-blog/php/wp-content/plugins/updraftplus/readme.txt

 Furthermore, reliance upon any non-English translation is at your own risk.
 UpdraftPlus can give no guarantees that translations from the original English are accurate.

 == Upgrade Notice ==
-* 1.9.19 : Many performance and other minor tweaks.
-Translations updated.
-Recommended update for all.
+* 1.9.25 : Copy.Com support (Premium).
+Improved performance + bugfixes.
+Updated translation + new pt_PT translation.